weka/setup-dlang/README.md

 Note that DUB versions prior to v1.13.0 (DMD version v2.084.0, released 2019-01-02) do not support HTTP2, meaning they will not work for fetching packages.
 Additionally, some tags of dub (`v1.29.1` - `v1.36.0`) don't have releases so you won't be able to install them (https://github.com/dlang-community/setup-dlang/issues/64)

+## Changes from v1

+The most important change is the `$DC` environment variable becoming an absolute path instead of only the filename.
+Depending on how it is used in scripts care must be taken to properly quote it especially on windows to avoid the `\` character being lost.

+DMD versions prior to `dmd-2.072` will no longer install dub automatically.
+If you need dub with these versions just specify it as an argument to the action.

+When specifying `dmd-beta` the action may install `dmd-latest` if it determines that it has a more recent version.
+Example, if the latest DMD beta is `2.098.1_rc1` and the latest DMD release is `2.099.0` then `dmd-beta` will now resolve to `2.099.0` instead of `2.098.1_rc1`.

+The minimum available version of dmd has been raised to `2.065.0`.